Supereeeee/WFFGAN/README.md

 · You can run ./inference/inference_WFFGAN.py for your own images.

+## Results
+· The results of PSNR-oriented WFFGAN and perception-oriented WFFGAN on benchmark datasets are placed at ./results floder.

 ## Acknowledgement
 This code is based on [BasicSR](https://github.com/XPixelGroup/BasicSR) toolbox.
 Thanks for the awesome work.